In addition to these FAQs about our Supply Chain Requirements, we also have specific FAQs for other areas within our 2020 Certification Program:

 What is a CB on-site audit?

-An audit conducted on site by a third-party certification body using electronic means to obtain audit evidence and evaluate compliance against the relevant Standard requirements.
+An audit conducted on site by a third-party certification body using physical means to obtain audit evidence and evaluate compliance against the relevant Standard requirements.

 What is a CB desk audit?